SoudeepGhoshal/MovieRecommendation_System/README.md

 ## Overview

 This project is a movie recommendation system built using a hybrid model that combines GMF and MLP.
-It uses the **MovieLens 100k dataset** to train the model and provides recommendations based on user input.
-The system is deployed as a web application using **Streamlit**.
+It uses the **MovieLens dataset** to train the model and provides recommendations based on user input.
+The system is deployed as a web service using **Render**.

 ---